Hoyasumii/bee-movie/README.md

 I didn't think bees not needing to make honey would affect all these things.

 It's not just flowers.
-Fruits, vegetables, they all nee
+Fruits, vegetables, they all need